-Pasteurization is a heat-treatment process designed to kill bacteria.
+Pasteurization is a heat-treatment process designed to inactivate bacteria.

 It is not as thorough as sterilization: it is not intended to kill all micro-organisms, just to greatly reduce the number of ones that could cause illness and disease.
 It also extends the refrigerated shelf life of products.